Frequently Asked Questions

 Do I have to pay for this or not?

 Not.
-POP Forums is an open source software project hosted on GitHub and for use under the MIT license.
+POP Forums is an open source software project hosted on GitHub for use under the MIT license.
 There is a commercially hosted version available at PopForums.com, yes, for people who don’t write code or don’t want to mess with managing their own software.
 Everything on GitHub continues to be open source.

 Another forum app?
 For real?